DISBi/django-disbi/docs/source/index.rst

 * Preliminary analysis directly in the browser.
 Fold changes can be calculated and exported with the rest of the data.
-Histograms of the distributions of data and scatter plots comparing experiments can be generated with a one button press.
+Histograms of the distributions of data and scatter plots comparing experiments can be generated with one button press.
 * Flexible abstract data model.
 Specify a data model that meets the requirement of your project.
-DISBi will figure the relations between the models and necessary steps to integrate the data at runtime.
+DISBi will figure out the relations between the models and necessary steps to integrate the data at runtime.
-* Adapt the admin to handle large datasets.
+* Adapt the admin interface to handle large datasets.
 With the DISBi framework the admin can be easily configured to allow uploads and export of large datasets using common formats such as CSV or Excel.